 When it Comes to Handwriting, Practice Doesn’t Always Make Perfect

-Plenty of children (with or without ADHD) are plagued by messy handwriting.
-Read on for ten expert tips, like using multi-sensory exercises and building muscle memory.
+Plenty of children (with or without ADHD) are plagued by messy handwriting — and traditional practice does not always help.
+Read on for 10 expert tips, like using multi-sensory exercises and building muscle memory.

-Does your child’s teacher say, “Michelle has great ideas, but she can’t get them down on paper” or, “Bill’s handwriting is all over the place—I’m pretty sure he knows the material, but I can’t read his answers”?
+Does your child’s teacher say, “Michelle has great ideas, but she can’t get them down on paper” or, “Bill’s handwriting is all over the place — I’m pretty sure he knows the material, but I can’t read his answers”?
 Students who struggle with handwriting are called “messy,” “slow starters,” or “lazy.”
+And practice is not always the solution.

-“The ability to put your thoughts into sentences and paragraphs that others will be able to read and understand is problematic for many children with ADHD,” says Thomas E. Brown, Ph.D., in Attention Deficit Disorder: The Unfocused Mind in Children and Adults.
+“The ability to put your thoughts into sentences and paragraphs that others will be able to read and understand is problematic for many children with ADHD,” says Thomas E. Brown, Ph.D., in Attention Deficit Disorder: The Unfocused Mind in Children and Adults (#CommissionsEarned).
 “Written expression is a more demanding task than talking, reading, or doing basic math computations.
 To write one’s thoughts places much heavier demands on learned skills and executive functions.”
-Children with ADHD may also be developmentally delayed in their fine-motor skills—the small muscle movements required in writing.
+Children with ADHD may also be developmentally delayed in their fine-motor skills — the small muscle movements required in writing.

 When the physical act of writing is challenging, it interferes with being able to “show what you know.”
 It’s not surprising, then, that children with ADHD often hate to write, and resist doing so.
 When a child encounters such classroom defeat frequently, especially in the early years of schooling, it doesn’t take long for him to get discouraged with academic work, and to develop a sense of inferiority that undermines his attempts to learn.